nishchaymakkar/EventGaze/README.md

 Contributions are welcome!
 Feel free to fork the repository, create a feature branch, and submit a pull request.

 ## License

-This project is licensed under the MIT License.
+- This project is open-source and available under the MIT License.
+[MIT License](LICENSE)

 ---
 Made with ❤️ by Nishchay Makkar and Contributors.